MegApril/police-staffing-analysis/README.md

 ### By Month
 SPD West expended between 13,649 and 16,662 labor hours per month in 2023, with May representing the peak workload period.

 Although monthly call volume fluctuates, average service time remains stable with values ranging from 104 minutes to 130 minutes.
-Because average service time remains stable despite the median service time being significantly lower, this indicates high-duration events (elevating the average, not the median) are not rare anomalies but a consistent feature of this patrols workload.
+The average service time remains stable while the median service time is significantly lower, indicating that high-duration events which elevate the average are a consistent feature of this patrols workload.

 <p align="center">
   <img width=80% height="auto" src="visuals/cfs_hours_monthly_avg_calltime.png">